spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

   1. choose `Settings` -> `Notifications` -> `Notification method` -> `ntfy`
   2. verify `Settings` -> `Troubleshoot` -> `Troubleshoot notification settings`

-If the matrix app asks, "Choose a distributor: FCM Fallback or ntfy", then choose "ntfy".
+If the Matrix app asks, "Choose a distributor: FCM Fallback or ntfy", then choose "ntfy".

-If the matrix app doesn't seem to pick it up, try restarting it and try the Troubleshooting section below.
+If the Matrix app doesn't seem to pick it up, try restarting it and try the Troubleshooting section below.

 ### Web App